-Represents the aggregate fees billed to us for assurance and related services that are reasonably related to the performance of the audit and review of our consolidated financial statements that are not already reported in Audit Fees.
+Represents the aggregate fees billed to us in each of the last two fiscal years for assurance and related services by the principal accountant that are reasonably related to the performance of the audit and review of our consolidated financial statements that are not already reported in Audit Fees.
 These services include accounting consultations and attestation services that are not required by statute.